jeswin/nsoap/README.md

 ## On the server, use GET, POST, PUT whatever.

-Arguments passed via the query string need to be URI encoded as seen in examples above.
-Arguments passed via HTTP method body are parsed with JSON.parse; so they need to be valid.
-For examples, see the documentation for NSOAP-Express or NSOAP-Koa.
+Arguments passed via the query string need to be URI encoded.
+Arguments passed via HTTP method body are parsed with JSON.parse.

 ```bash
 # Using POST with JSON content type